OpenVoiceOS/ovos-docker/README.md

 docker exec -ti ovos_cli ovos-cli-client
 ```

-To display or manage the current configuration, the `ovos-config` should be.
+To display or manage the current configuration, the `ovos-config` command should be used.

 ## Open Voice OS GUI